Four Pulp-Coded Baldwins

 Four pulpy treatments of four essential Baldwin titles, embodying a high-low tension between classic lit and the mass market.
 At the age of 14, while struggling with his sexuality, Baldwin briefly turned to Christianity and spent some time preaching, an experience he reflects on in an essay included in The Fire Next Time.
 The pulpit helped teach him that he had a gift for words, and by the time he graduated from high school, his yearbook motto was, 'Fame is the spur and—ouch!'

 All four books have tight, square, uncreased spines and clean, unmarked interiors.
-Their interiors are fairly toned and they all have moderate edge-wear.
+Their pages are fairly toned and they all have moderate edge-wear.
 Mass-Market Paperbacks.

 Four Pulp-Coded Baldwins Image 2